trivikr/aws-sdk-for-javascript-v3/README.md

 ## AWS SDK For Javascript V3

-This is the open source version of the developer guide for the the AWS SDK for JavaScript, Version 3.
+This is the open source version of the developer guide for the AWS SDK for JavaScript, Version 3.

 **NOTE**